More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about the MWD Financing Team at The Metropolitan Water District of Southern California, including our Assistant General Manager, Finance & Administration, Manager of Treasury & Debt Management, and Controller.
+Learn about the MWD Financing Team at The Metropolitan Water District of Southern California.

 Ms. Kasaine is responsible for directing Metropolitan’s financial activities, including accounting and financial reporting, debt issuance and management, financial planning and strategy, managing Metropolitan’s investment portfolio, budget administration, financial analysis, financial systems management, and developing rates and charges.
 In addition, she is responsible for human resources, administrative services, Board Administration, risk management, and business continuity activities.
 Before joining Metropolitan in August 2019, Ms. Kasaine worked at the City of Oakland for 25 years, holding various leadership positions, notably as the city’s Finance Director/Treasurer.
 She holds a bachelor’s degree in business administration from Dominican University in San Rafael, California and a master’s degree in public health from Loma Linda University.

 Adam Benson is the group manager of finance for the Metropolitan Water District of Southern California.
 He is responsible for directing Metropolitan’s financial activities, including accounting and financial reporting; debt issuance and management; planning and strategy; risk management; management of Metropolitan’s investment portfolio; budget administration; financial analysis; financial systems; development of rate and charges; and business continuity.